Karankalvium/Follow-Along-Ecommerce/README.md

  •	I wrote some code in the backend that handles a delete request.
 This means when you ask the server to delete something (like a joke, product, or user), the server knows how to remove it from the database.

-2. Frontend - Created a Delete Button:

- •	I added a delete button on the frontend (what the user sees).
-This button is usually next to each item (like a joke or product) and lets the user choose to delete it.